eth-cscs/firecrest-v2/docs/user_guide/file_transfer_bash/README.md

     "maxPartSize": 1073741824
     }
     ```
+Extract the most useful information from the response using `jq`_
+- the list of presigned URLs to upload the single parts is treated as a single string that will be parsed later
+- the presigned URL to close the upload protocol
+- the maximum part size allowed to prepare valid chunks of your large file to be uploaded.

+!!! example "Extract information from FirecREST response."
+    ```bash
+    parts_upload_urls=$(echo $response | jq -r ".partsUploadUrls")
+    complete_upload_url=$(echo $response | jq -r ".completeUploadUrl")
+    max_part_size=$(echo $response | jq -r ".maxPartSize")
+    ```

 Given the `maxPartSize` field in the `/filesystem/{system}/transfer/upload` end-point response, split your large file consequently:

 !!! example "Split large file to upload"